• Skip to primary navigation

 Notes

-Freezing: Freeze cookies in an airtight container or freezer bag for up to 3 months.
+Freezing baked cookies: Freeze completely cool cookies in an airtight container or freezer bag for up to 3 months.
 Thaw on the counter until soft.
-Cookie dough can also be frozen for up to 3 months.
-Add 1-2 extra minutes onto the bake time for frozen dough.

 Nutrition